Let’s run through an all-too familiar scenario.

 And guess what?
 It worked.
 They were a client of ours for almost 3 years.

 Let’s go back up to the scenario that started this whole article.
 The number one recommendation I can give to prevent the pain associated with this to involve project management into the sales process.
 In addition to the production team members, they’re going to be the ones in the weeds making sure that what’s scoped and promised can actually get delivered.
-If PMs are left out of the sales process, it usually results in less than optimal contracts where details are missed and expectations are mismatched.
+If PMs are left out of the sales process, it usually results in less than optimal contracts where details are missed and expectations about things like availability are mismatched.
 Ain’t nobody got time for that.

 The biggest thing when implementing any type of agile contract is to put processes and conversations in place so the client doesn’t think they’re writing a blank check.
 We are careful to make sure the agile contract doesn’t insinuate that we don’t know what we’re doing.
 On the contrary, we still invest quite a bit of time up front to identify what and how we’re going to get the work done.
 Plus, we’ve built a product development process that we know and trust.